qkzkf1113/secure-code-generation-with-multi-agent-collaboration/README.md

-# secure-code-generation-with-multi-agent-collaboration
+# Secure Code Generation with multi-agent Collaboration
-Re-evaluation of INDICT Using SALLM and Introduction of Methodological Enhancements
+## : Re-evaluation of INDICT Using SALLM and Introduction of Methodological Enhancements

+This work revisits the reliability of multi-agent code generation systems by examining the security limitations of existing evaluation methodologies.
+A representative framework, INDICT, is re- evaluated under a systematic security evaluation framework (SALLM) that combines static analysis with dynamic testing.
+The analysis reveals a substantial gap between previously reported ‘safety/helpfulness’ metrics and SALLM’s evaluation results.
+To mitigate these issues, this work augments INDICT with a step- based planning layer and step-level security notes, enforced through redesigned actor and critic prompts.
+Experimental results show that these refinements lead to consistent gains in both functional correctness and security robustness across diverse coding tasks.